hannahnthompson/Project3-TeamHobrook/README.md

-# Hicks153Project3
+# Holbrook153Project4
-EEP 153 John Hicks Project 3
+EEP 153 Holbrook Project 4
 Please download entire repo with CSVs (to make sure code runs quicker).
-Run Nigeria Estimation Team Hicks Final.ipynb.
+Run Holbrook Code Review v1.ipynb.
+As a backup, you may access the same file .pdf to view the pdf version.